dongli/legacy-packman/README.md

 to run programs on the server will always face the problems:

 - The libraries on the server are toooo old!
-- The compilers are also toooo old!!
+- The compilers are also toooo old!
-- The server login node is not even connected with the internet!!!
+- The server login node is not even connected with the internet!
-- The software dependencies are nightmare!!!!
+- The software dependencies are nightmare!

 All these problems make porting programs a headache.
 So here is `packman`.
 It will download all the needed software packages, so you can upload them onto the